Dollar Sign

 Who Gets a 401(k)

-401ks are employee sponsored retirement plans.
+401ks are employer-sponsored retirement plans.
 That means that an employer can (but does not have to) offer a 401(k).
 There is no 401(k) plan without an employer.
-(There is an Individual 401(k) plan, but that requires you to be a business owner which makes you the employer.)
+(There is an Individual 401(k) plan, but that requires you to be a business owner which, technically, makes you the employer of yourself.)

 401(k) Matching